-Scan Web Applications for SQLI, RXSS, LFI, RFI, CRLF and 25+ more with Netsparker Cloud Scanner
+Scan Web Applications for SQLI, RXSS, LFI, RFI, CRLF and 25+ more with Invicti Cloud Scanner

 Your website security is essential to your online business.
 Having misconfiguration or not properly hardened your web/application servers can put your web applications at risk.

-Thousands of website get hacked every day and recent research by Netsparker shows the top 3 most popular vulnerabilities are XSS, SQL Injection & File Inclusion.
+Thousands of websites get hacked every day and recent research by Invicti shows the top 3 most popular vulnerabilities are XSS, SQL Injection & File Inclusion.

-As a website owner or security administrator, you should explore all options to ensure your online business is secure from hacker to avoid business loss and reputation.
+As a website owner or security administrator, you should explore all options to ensure your online business is secure from hackers to avoid business loss and reputation.

-In this article, I will explain how you could use netsparker cloud to scan your website for security vulnerabilities so you can take action before someone else find.
+In this article, I will explain how you could use the Invicti cloud to scan your website for security vulnerabilities so you can take action before someone else find it.

 Following abbreviations are used below: –